Search 110+ free tools… (e.g. json, vpn, password) ⌘K

 Is this legal to use?+

-CT log queries are entirely passive — you are querying public records that anyone can access.
-No requests are sent to the target domain.
-This is standard OSINT (open-source intelligence) reconnaissance.
+Yes — this tool queries entirely public data sources.
+No requests are sent to the target domain itself.
+CT log queries and passive DNS are standard OSINT techniques.
 Always ensure you have authorisation before testing any discovered subdomains for vulnerabilities.

 Why is there a 500 subdomain limit?+

-Very large domains (Google, Microsoft, Amazon) can have hundreds of thousands of CT log entries.
-We cap results at 500 to keep the tool fast and practical.
-For comprehensive enumeration of large domains, command-line tools like Subfinder or Amass are more suitable.
+Large domains (Google, Microsoft) have hundreds of thousands of CT log entries.
+We cap at 500 to keep results fast and practical.
+For comprehensive enumeration of very large domains, CLI tools like Subfinder are more suitable.

 🛡️